Icinga/icinga2/doc/12-icinga2-api.md

 consider passing them in the request body.
 For GET requests, this method is explained [here](12-icinga2-api.md#icinga2-api-requests-method-override).

+You can use [jo](https://github.com/jpmens/jo) to format JSON strings on the shell.
+An example for API actions shown [here](#icinga2-api-actions-unix-timestamps).

 ### Global Parameters <a id="icinga2-api-parameters-global"></a>

 Name            | Description